COUNTRY PROFILE

 JUMP TO SECTION

-Despite recent declines in U.S. export values, much of it attributed to the economic effects of economic uncertainties, OPEC politics, lower oil prices and COVID-19, Saudi Arabia and the UAE in 2023 remain the 17th and 20th largest markets, respectively, from the U.S. for processed food products and are frequently in the top 20 of most major processed food export categories.
-Their import share is 75% of the region’s total, although food products may be transiting through the Emirates into other Gulf Corporation Council (GCC) and/or Middle Eastern markets.
+Despite recent declines in U.S. export values, much of it attributed to the economic effects of economic uncertainties, OPEC politics, lower oil prices, and COVID-19, Saudi Arabia and the UAE in 2023 remain the 16th and 19th largest markets respectively from the U.S. for processed food products and are frequently in the top 20 of most major processed food export categories.
+Their import share is 76% of the region’s total, although food products may be transiting through the Emirates into other GCC and/or Middle Eastern markets.

 The GCC confers special trade and investment privileges to member countries.
 Processed food products manufactured in any of these countries can be exported to other GCC countries duty-free.
 The GCC formally instituted its Customs Union in 2003.
-A 5% across-the-board common external tariff now applies to most imported food and agricultural products that enter from non-GCC suppliers.
-In 2018 they began applying an additional 5% value added tax (VAT).
-So, effectively, the cost of importing to a buyer has now doubled and limits consumer spending.
+A 5% CIF (Cost, Insurance, and Freight) across-the-board common external tariff now applies to most imported food and agricultural products that enter from non-GCC suppliers.
+In 2018, they began applying an additional 5% value-added tax (VAT).
+So effectively the cost of importing to a buyer has now doubled and also limits consumer spending.